erodrigufer/Go_from_A_to_Z/README.md

 * [Let's go further](https://lets-go-further.alexedwards.net/): Advanced patterns for building APIs and web applications in Go.
 Metrics, Authentication, JSON responses, DB operations, etc. [_Alex Edwards_]
 * [Concurrency in Go](https://www.oreilly.com/library/view/concurrency-in-go/9781491941294/) (O'Reilly) [_Katherine Cox-Buday_]

+## Design patterns
+* [A theory of modern Go](https://peter.bourgon.org/blog/2017/06/09/theory-of-modern-go.html): Reasoning behind avoiding global state and init() functions, and instead use dependecy injections and/or interfaces. [_Peter Bourgon_]

 ## Data structures
 * [Go Data Structures](https://research.swtch.com/godata): A description of the memory implementation of some basic types in Go: bytes, int, floats, structs, pointers, strings and slices.
 Furthermore, a description of the functions for data structure creation `make` and `new`. [_Russ Cox_]